-Appendix A - Financial and Non-Gaap Reconciliations
+Appendix A - Financial and Non-GAAP Reconciliations

-Non-Gaap Financial Measures
+Non-GAAP Financial Measures

 This proxy statement contains financial measures, including adjusted diluted EPS, free cash flow, and organic revenue, which are considered "non-GAAP" financial measures under applicable SEC rules and regulations.
-References to annual figures increasing, decreasing or remaining flat are in comparison to fiscal year 2021.
+References to annual figures increasing, decreasing or remaining flat are in comparison to fiscal year 2022.

 Medtronic management believes that non-GAAP financial measures provide information useful to investors in understanding the company's underlying operational performance and trends and to facilitate comparisons with the performance of other companies in the med tech industry.
-Non-GAAP diluted EPS exclude the effect of certain charges or gains that contribute to or reduce earnings but that result from transactions or events that management believes may or may not recur with similar materiality or impact to operations in future periods (Non-GAAP Adjustments).
+Non-GAAP diluted EPS exclude the impact of amortization of intangible assets and certain charges or benefits that contribute to or reduce earnings and that may affect financial trends and include certain charges or benefits that result from transactions or events that we believe may or may not recur with similar materiality or impact to our operations in future periods (Non-GAAP Adjustments).
 Medtronic generally uses non-GAAP financial measures to facilitate management's review of the operational performance of the company and as a basis for strategic planning.
 Non-GAAP financial measures should be considered supplemental to and not a substitute for financial information prepared in accordance with U.S. generally accepted accounting principles (GAAP), and investors are cautioned that Medtronic may calculate non-GAAP financial measures in a way that is different from other companies.
 Management strongly encourages investors to review the company's consolidated financial statements and publicly filed reports in their entirety.